Valuative invariants for large classes of matroids: Invariants from singular Hodge theory, K-theory, and beyond

 \begin{teo} Let $\M$ be a corank $2$ matroid without coloops.
 Assume that for each $r$, $\uplambda_r$ denotes the number of stressed subsets of rank $r$ and size $r+1$ in $\M$.
 Then

 \end{teo}

-\begin{proof} Let us apply Theorem \ref{thm:kl-for-split}.
-Observe that in a corank $2$ matroid $\M$, all subsets with non-empty cusp satisfy $r+1=h$, because $r=h$ implies being independent and $r+2=h$ implies that there are coloops in $\M$.
+\begin{proof} Let us apply Theorem~\ref{thm:kl-for-split}.
+Observe that in a corank $2$ matroid $\M$, all subsets with non-empty cover satisfy $r+1=h$, because $r=h$ implies being independent and $r+2=h$ implies that there are coloops in $\M$.
 In particular, this explains why the sum appearing in the formula of the statement depends only on $r$.
-Since the Kazhdan--Lusztig and the $Z$-polynomial are valuative invariants, we can use the preceding corollary to compute them for the cuspidal matroids $\LL_{r,n-2,r+1,n}$.
+Since the Kazhdan--Lusztig and the $Z$-polynomial are valuative invariants, we can use Corollary~\ref{coro:valuative-invariant-corank2} to compute them for the matroids $\LL_{r,n-2,r+1,n}$.
 We will indicate the proof for $P$, given that for $Z$ the statements are completely analogous.
-Using Lemma \ref{lemma:kl-for-cab} we have
+Using Lemma~\ref{lemma:kl-for-cab} we have

 Notice that both sums have different upper limits.
-However, in the formula of Theorem \ref{thm:main} we have to consider $f(\LL_{r,n-2,r+1,n}) - f(\U_{r,r+1}\oplus \U_{n-r-2,n-r-1})$.
+However, in the formula of Theorem~\ref{thm:main} we have to consider $f(\LL_{r,n-2,r+1,n}) - f(\U_{r,r+1}\oplus \U_{n-r-2,n-r-1})$.
 For the Kazhdan--Lusztig polynomial, this correspond to subtracting exactly the missing term in the second sum above.
 Grouping those accordingly leads to the expression of the statement. \end{proof}

 In \cite{lee-nasr-radcliffe} a conjecture attributed to Gedeon asserts that if one fixes the rank $k$ and the cardinality $n$ of a matroid, then the uniform matroid $\U_{k,n}$ attains the coefficient-wise maximum Kazhdan--Lusztig polynomial; see also \cite[Conjecture 1.6]{karn-proudfoot-nasr-vecchi}.
-Analogous statements are expected to be true also for $Q$, $Z$ and $\gamma$ in general; good evidence supporting such conjectures is is that these are known facts for paving matroids \cite{ferroni-nasr-vecchi,karn-proudfoot-nasr-vecchi}.
+Analogous statements are expected to be true also for $Z_{\M}(t)$ and $\gamma_{\M}(t)$ in general; some evidence supporting such conjectures is is that these are known facts for paving matroids \cite{ferroni-nasr-vecchi,karn-proudfoot-nasr-vecchi}.
 As a consequence of the preceding result, it is possible to prove by using properties of the Narayana and Motzkin numbers that this conjecture is true for the Kazhdan--Lusztig and the $Z$-polynomial for matroids of corank $2$.
-We will state our result and indicate the proof only for $Z$.
-For $P$, the proof gets slightly cumbersome as the terms that we must handle are more complicated.
-We make the observation that $P_{\U_{k-1,k}}(t)$ coincides with the $\gamma$-polynomial of a certain complex in \cite[Proposition 3.1]{athanasiadis-savvidou}.
+We will state our result and indicate the proof only for $Z_{\M}(t)$.
+For $P_{\M}(t)$, the proof gets slightly cumbersome as the terms that we must handle are more complicated.

 \begin{teo} Let $\M$ be a coloopless matroid of corank $2$ and cardinality $n$.
-Then $Z_{\M}$ is coefficient-wisely smaller than $Z_{\U_{n-2,n}}$. \end{teo}
+Then $Z_{\M}(t)$ is coefficient-wise smaller than $Z_{\U_{n-2,n}}(t)$. \end{teo}

 \begin{proof} The claim will follow if we prove that

 where $\preceq$ denotes coefficient-wise inequality.
 This is because in the formula that we derived for $Z_{\M}$ we are subtracting from $Z_{\U_{n-2,n}}(t)$ sums that consist of $n-r-2$ terms, each of the form $Z_{\U_{n-2,n-1}}(t) - Z_{\U_{n-a-1,n-a}}(t)Z_{\U_{a-1,a}}(t)$, for $a=2,\ldots,n-r-1$.